na-Itms/0ad-gdd/book/gameplay/main/vision.md

 Developers do not seem to be content to further the traditional RTS in the same vein as Age of Empires, Command and Conquer, Red Alert, and Warcraft II.
 Though some are fleeing, we are going to stake a claim in the RTS genre.
-There is still much innovation to be made.
+There is still so much innovation to be made.
 This for us
 means:

 1. Less tedious/mindless micro-management